s-gregorini003/s-gregorini003/README.md

 ## About Me

-I am Junior Audio Programmer for Cloud Imperium Games.
+Audio Programmer II for Cloud Imperium Games.

 My life goals, in short:
 - Do my part in building the best sci-fi future possible.